January 18, 2022

 summer evening concert, it is at its best — an urban village

+owned by The Coral Company, is in receivership.
 If our city takes no

-place which needs high responsibility.
+irresponsible owner.
 Severance Town Center is a

 nearby and unhappy example of what can happen in foreclosure.